 National Fishing in Schools Program

 Dana C. Cole is the Chairman of the Fishing Education Foundation, which is the parent of the National Fishing in Schools Program.
-He is the founder and Director of The School of FlyFishing.
+He is the founder and Director of The Fishing Education Foundation and The School of FlyFishing.

 Dana has over 50 year's experience in catching most of the continent's freshwater fish, including the trout, salmon, pike and char on flies.
 He has fished in all the Canadian provinces, and many of the states in the US with flowing water.